-And in a Gospel reading for today we see speak of this time, when the Spirit is poured out on us, the days between Pentecost and the Parousia.
+The Gospel reading for today speaks of this time, when the Spirit is poured out on us, the days between Pentecost and the Parousia.
 Jesus likens this to the time of labor for a woman.
 There are tears and there is pain and there is exertion, but there is also new life, and great joy.
-Jesus admits that his disciples without that Spirit cannot bear what he really wants to say, but with the Spirit they will be able to, we are able to.
-Jesus is making us able and ready and equipping us for this day, to meet it with deep and profound joy.
+Jesus admits that his disciples without that Spirit cannot bear what he really wants to say, but with the Spirit they will be able to.
+Think about that.
+The Spirit has come, so we are able to bear those words.
+Jesus has made us able and ready and equipped us for this day to meet it with deep and profound joy.

 What is Jesus doing today?
 We worked on this list in the past.
-Can we add to it this year?
+Can you add to it?

 - 1. He is feeding the hungry folks in countless church basements and fellowship halls which have a ministry to the homeless and hungry.
 He is stitching countless quilts which are shipped all around the world through LWR. - 2.
-He is in the nursing home where the chaplain visits and talks to the folks, or the prison, or the military base, etc. - 3.
-And is he in the hands and care of the nurses, CNA's, and others who serve the folks in the nursing home, hospital, or other place where hurting and lonely people get care.
-Could he even be in the unbelieving doctor or nurse who actively denies the presence and - 4.
-Do we see Jesus in the people frantically digging for survivors in Japan and Ecuador? - 5.
+He is in the nursing home where chaplains and Christians visit and talk to the folks, or the prison, or the military base, etc. - And is he in the hands and care of the nurses, CNA's, and others who serve the folks in the nursing home, hospital, or other place where hurting and lonely people get care.
+Could he even be in the unbelieving doctor or nurse who actively denies the presence and blessing - 4.
+Jesus is in the rescue workers who show up at the scene of disaster or tragedy. - 5.
 We might point to the presence of Christ in the simple acts of our family and friends. - 6.
 Could Jesus be in Congress?
 Nehemiah suggests that God used a very politically savvy character to rebuild the walls of Jerusalem!
-Will he be in the Convention this summer? - 7.
-Could Jesus be in Martha Stewart?
+Will he be in the LCMS Convention this summer?

+- 7. Could Jesus be in Martha Stewart?
 Esther saved the people of the Persian diaspora by hosting dinner parties. - 8.
 The other Simon among the disciples was a "zealot."
 In today's terms he would have been a form of terrorist.
-Does Jesus still associate with people who make me nervous? - 9.
+Does Jesus still associate with people who make me nervous?
+I spoke with a fellow briefly who is conducting an online ministry to the members of the Alt Right - the neo-Nazis and others who infect so much of the darkest corners of our society today. - 9.
 Jesus in the conflict which is tearing my congregation apart.
 Does he speak both Law and Gospel?
 All things work for the good for those who believe.
 In the midst of the thing we see as terrible, can we have our eyes opened to see Jesus even on an evil day?
+We referenced Esther a couple items ago.
+She was selected to be queen of Persia through a beauty contest of sorts.
+But the contest involved the king having sex with the participants and choosing the one he liked best.
+These were likely teens.
+By all modern standards this is abhorrent.
+Was God raising up a savior for his people even in something like that?